noobsaibot7/hospital-geolocator/README.md

-Finf nearest health centers to you
+Find nearest health centers to you

 Maintain the same requirements from Challenge 1.
 In addition, the app will be extended in the following ways: